2024 GOP hopefuls will defend Israel, seek donors at big Republican Jewish Coalition gathering

 In addition to Trump, Haley and DeSantis, the other presidential candidates in the lineup are South Carolina Sen. Tim Scott, former Vice President Mike Pence, former New Jersey Gov. Chris Christie, biotech entrepreneur Vivek Ramaswamy and North Dakota Gov. Doug Burgum.

+New Speaker of the House Mike Johnson is scheduled to address the summit Saturday night.
+Johnson, who was chosen by Republicans to lead the chamber only on Wednesday, takes the helm as the Biden administration is asking Congress to send aid to Israel and Ukraine.

-Other GOP officials, including South Carolina Sen. Lindsey Graham, Florida Sen. Rick Scott and South Dakota Sen. John Thune, are also slated to speak during the three-day summit on the Las Vegas Strip.
+Other GOP officials, including House Majority Leader Steve Scalise, South Carolina Sen. Lindsey Graham, Florida Sen. Rick Scott and South Dakota Sen. John Thune, are also slated to speak during the three-day summit on the Las Vegas Strip.

 The event marks the first time most of the GOP candidates have made their way to Nevada, a state expected to be the third to weigh in on the field in voting early next year.
 The Western state is usually overlooked by candidates because of its limited political impact, and it’s received especially little campaign activity in this year’s GOP contest.